Jour4ney/MIGRANTS-HUB2/README.md

 [Back to top](#contents)
 ## Testing

-* Testing was carried out on all three pages of the website.
+* Testing was carried out on all four pages of the website.All htmlpages passed through the validatorand lighthouse.
 The testing was carried out on the following devices:
 	* Desktop
 	* Mobile